rvassileva/tf-azure-nginx-challenge/README.md

 - **Load balancer** - located in public subnet
 - **Backend pool** associations - for the connection between the load balancer and the web server

+### Refactoring to modules

+The code was refactored and all resources were separated into three modules - networking, load-balancer and compute module.

+- **Networking** - provisions resources like subnets, public IPs, security groups, network interfaces
+- **Compute** - provisions the VM resource
+- **Load Balancer** - provisions the load balancer related resources including its public IP, backend pools, probe, rules, etc.